+This Act provides rights of access to the health records of deceased individuals for their personal representatives and others having a claim on the deceased's estate.
 In other circumstances, disclosure of health records relating to the deceased should satisfy common law duty of confidence requirements.
 The Data Protection Act 2018 supersedes the Access to Health Records Act 1990 apart from the sections dealing with access to information about the deceased.

-UK General Data Protection Regulation 2016/679 and Data Protection Act 2018
+UK General Data Protection Regulation and Data Protection Act 2018

-The key legislation governing the protection and use of identifiable patient/client information (Personal Data) is the UK General Data Protection Regulation (UK GDPR) 2016/679 and the Data Protection Act (DPA) 2018. (including The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019).
+The key legislation governing the protection and use of identifiable patient/client information (Personal Data) is the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act (DPA) 2018.

-Both the UK GDPR and DPA give rights to individuals in respect of their own personal data held by others:
+Both the UK GDPR and DPA give eight rights to individuals in respect of their own personal data held by others:

 - The right to be informed

-- The right of access
+- The right of access •

 - The right to rectification

-- The right to erasure
+- The right to erasure •

 - The right to restrict processing

-- The right to data portability
+- The right to data portability •

-- The right to object
+- The right to object •

 - Rights in relation to automated decision making and profiling

-In addition, the UK GDPR and DPA stipulate that anyone processing personal data must comply with seven principles of good practice.
+In addition, the UK GDPR and DPA stipulate that anyone processing personal data comply with seven principles of good practice.
 These principles are legally enforceable: